NicoK/flink/docs/setup/config.md

 - `akka.client.timeout`: Timeout used by Flink clients (e.g. `CliFrontend`, `ClusterClient`) when communicating with the Flink cluster.
 The timeout value has to contain a time-unit specifier (ms/s/min/h/d) (DEFAULT: **60 s**).

 - `akka.framesize`: Maximum size of messages which are sent between the JobManager and the TaskManagers.
 If Flink fails because messages exceed this limit, then you should increase it.
 The message size requires a size-unit specifier (DEFAULT: **10485760b**).

-- `akka.rpc.offload.minsize`: Maximum size of binary blobs to still transmit them through Akka (larger blobs may be offloaded to the BLOB server) (DEFAULT: **1 KiB**).

 - `akka.watch.heartbeat.interval`: Heartbeat interval for Akka's DeathWatch mechanism to detect dead TaskManagers.
 If TaskManagers are wrongly marked dead because of lost or delayed heartbeat messages, then you should increase this value.
 A thorough description of Akka's DeathWatch can be found [here](http://doc.akka.io/docs/akka/snapshot/scala/remoting.html#failure-detector) (DEFAULT: **10 s**).